mindsdb/langchain-minds/README.md

     tables=['house_sales']
 )

 # NOTE: Feel free to use the above connection data as is!
-It's our demo database open to the public.
+# It's our demo database open to the public.
-# The password is "demo_password".

-# To re-use an existing data source, simply provide the name of the data source without any other parameters.
+# To re-use an existing data source, simply provide the name of the data source
+# without any other parameters.
 # datasource = AIMindDataSource(
 #     name="demo_datasource",
 # )

-# Create the wrapper for the Minds API by giving the Mind a name and passing in the data sources created above.
+# Create the wrapper for the Minds API by giving the Mind a name and passing in the
+# data sources created above.
 # This will create a new Mind with the given name and access to the data sources.
 api_wrapper = AIMindAPIWrapper(
     name="demo_mind",